surishortlink/suri/README.md

 Suri doesn't care about "technically superior" `3xx` server redirects.
-Suri just wants you to finally use that domain you spend \$59/year on and take back your shortlinks from the Bitlys and TinyURLs of the web.
+Suri just wants you to finally use that domain you spend \$59/year on and take back your short links from the Bitlys and TinyURLs of the web.

 ## Try It Out